- Real Estate

 Ownership of a beach house is one of the most highly prized property acquisitions you can obtain.
 Beach front homes wherever they are in the world are much sought after and thus command higher asking prices than their inland counterparts.
 The enjoyment gained from owning a beach house ensures it will be a great asset in more than just monetary terms.

-However you must still be careful in your choice of beach home.
+However, you must still be careful in your choice of beach home.
 Any decision to buy should be made only after careful consideration has taken place regarding more than just proximity to the sea.
-Waking up to a breathtaking sea view every morning is all well and good but there are certain drawbacks to owning a beach front property.
+Waking up to a breathtaking sea view every morning is all well and good but there are certain drawbacks to owning a beachfront property.

 The very real threat of coastal erosion can pose no end of problems to nearby property so be sure that the land your beach front property is built upon is not being eroded rapidly.
 You don't want your eagerness for a sea view to cloud your judgement when purchasing a beachfront home.
 Many insurance companies will not cover properties against this type of damage so you must be aware of the facts.
-Some coastlines are more susceptible to erosion than others dependent on the geology of the area.
-For instance a granite coastline will hardly ever succumb to erosion whereas clay based coastlines may be eroded at an astonishing rate.
+Some coastlines are more susceptible to erosion than others, depending on the geology of the area.
+For instance, a granite coastline will hardly ever succumb to erosion whereas clay based coastlines may be eroded at an astonishing rate.

 Other factors to consider are the weather conditions.
 Everything may look idyllic on a bright summer's day but the same view in the depths of winter could leave you cursing yourself when stormy weather takes its toll.
 A beach house will require a dedicated program of exterior maintenance to protect it from harsh salty winds and the constant sand blasting effect it receives from sand and spray.

-You may not want to live in your beach house on a permanent basis so you could consider letting it out to holidaymakers while you are not there.
-You'll need to find a reliable key holder or management company if your beach house is a long way away and will require expert local assistance to help maintain the building when empty.
+You may not want to live in your beach house on a permanent basis so you could consider letting it out to holidaymakers while you aren't there.
+You'll need to find a reliable key holder or management company if your beach house is a long way away and require expert local assistance to help maintain the building when empty.
 A great deal of painstaking research will need to be done before you decide to purchase.